Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there rules governing the pricing of medicinal products in your jurisdiction?

-Since 2015, the National Health and Family Planning Commission has taken the initiative to lead national-level price negotiations with several manufacturers of expensive drugs with apparent clinical values.
+Since 2015, the National Health Commission (formerly the National Health and Family Planning Commission) has taken the initiative to lead national-level price negotiations with several manufacturers of expensive drugs with apparent clinical values.
 For example, GSK has agreed to undertake a 67% price cut for one of its hepatitis B drugs in exchange for a favourable listing position and larger market size.

 What is the structure for state reimbursement of medicinal product costs?

 Historically, the inclusion of drugs in the NRDL lacked a consistent process and allowed little transparency into the evaluation criteria.
 Opinions from key medical practitioners played a dominant role.
-The MOHRSS is currently seeking to update the NRDL and is adopting a more comprehensive approach for future NRDL listing processes.
-In addition to opinions from key medical practitioners, the MOHRSS will consider evidence-based data as well as health economic information.
+The National Medical Insurance Administration updated the NRDL in 2017 and would adopt a more comprehensive approach for future NRDL listing processes.
+In addition to opinions from key medical practitioners, the National Medical Insurance Administration will consider evidence-based data as well as health economic information.

 Advertising and labelling